 Different cutters provide a spectrum of cutting capabilities.
 The simplest models fall into the category of "conventional plasma" cutting machines.
 They tend to rely upon compressed shop air as a shielding gas, and they will supply a lower amperage cutting arc than more powerful "precision plasma" cutting machines which utilize argon or nitrogen.
 The latter category of cutters produces higher amperage cutting arcs.

-Customers usually benefit by selecting the cutter best suited for the type of shop metal cutting tasks they anticipate performing with some frequency.
+Customers usually benefit by selecting the plasma cutter cutter best suited for the type of shop metal cutting tasks they anticipate performing with some frequency.
 For example, many home-based shop workers begin cutting using an inexpensive, basic model.
 An operator who gains proficiency with this tool may eventually decide to upgrade to a more powerful machine to perform precision cutting tasks using higher amperage equipment.

-Obtain Helpful Personal Assistance
+Get Helpful Personal Assistance